ML Tax Law |

 If a final assessment has already been issued, no threshold applies.

-If no assessment or a preliminary assessment exists → a minimum refund threshold applies, which varies by year.icate this in the C-form.
-The Dutch Tax Administration will then apply the correct treaty provisions.
+If no assessment or a preliminary assessment exists, a minimum refund threshold applies, which varies by year.

-Filling the OWR can be complex and time-consuming, especially if you hold investments, real estate, or multiple asset categories.
-I can help you calculate your actual return, assess whether filing makes sense, and handle the paperwork.
+Filling the OWR can be complex and time-consuming, especially if you hold foreign bank accounts, investments or real estate.
+I can help you calculate your actual return, assess whether filing is worthwhile, and handle the paperwork.

 My fee structure: